48 hours in Paris blog post and travel itinerary

 Travelling to Paris

 To travel from London to Paris, the easiest and most comfortable option is to book a Eurostar ticket.
 The journey currently takes 2 hours and 17 minutes, which would be difficult to beat by plane, car or coach.
 I travelled on the Eurostar.
-Left London at 1 pm and reached Paris in the afternoon.
-I had just enough time to drop my bag to head to the Louvre.
+I left London at 1 pm and reached Paris in the afternoon.
+I had just enough time to drop my bag to head to the Louvre for the Louvre Couture exhibition.
+You can read about the exhibition here.

 First stop the Louvre

 The Louvre is huge.
 It is the most visited museum in the world and has tens of thousands of objects.
 If you’re making a short visit, focus is key.
 Prioritise the ‘big three’: the Mona Lisa, the Venus de Milo, and the Winged Victory of Samothrace.
-More time on your hand, don’t miss the De La Tour, Ingres and Delacroix.
-After wandering the Louvre, continue with a walk through the Jardin des Tuileries, and the Place de la Concorde.
+More time on your hand, don’t miss the De La Tour, Ingres and Delacroix and plan a visit to the Louvre.
+Make sure you have enough time to enjoy the art and the courtyard with the modern glass Pyramid.
+After wandering the Louvre, continue with a walk through the Jardin des Tuileries and the Place de la Concorde.
 Why not add a stop at Angelina’s Café on the way!

 Where I had dinner

-In the evening, I went for dinner on Rue Surcouf in the 7th arrondissement at Bistro Chez France.
+In the evening, I went for dinner at Bistro Chez France on Rue Surcouf in the 7th arrondissement.
 I walked by the Invalides.
 It’s a museum about French military history and offers a great view of the Eiffel Tower.

 When you arrive in Rue Surcouf, the number of restaurants on the same street will amaze you.